Enterprise AI Pricing and Total Cost of Ownership: A Procurement Overview

 Pricing Volatility and Forecast Risk

+For illustration, a 1,200-seat deployment at approximately $40 per user per month appears to cost roughly $600,000 annually at licence level.
 Once integration, implementation, support tiers, internal labour, cloud uplift, and governance controls are incorporated, total annualised cost may materially exceed the licence baseline depending on architectural choice.

 The licence price may be accurate.
 The initial TCO estimate often is not.

-What To Check Before Approving Enterprise AI Budget
+Cost Factors to Assess Before Approving Enterprise AI Budget

 Enterprise AI Pricing Is Not Total Cost of Ownership

-TCO reflects what organisations spend to deploy, integrate, govern, operate, and potentially exit the solution over time.
+Pricing reflects what vendors charge for access.
+Total Cost of Ownership reflects what organisations spend to deploy, integrate, govern, operate, and potentially exit the solution over time.

 This article provides general commercial and procurement commentary only and does not constitute legal, financial, or professional advice.